-- 2.1 Remission may be available to land occupied or used by a non-profit organisation which provides voluntary community or sporting services to the general public. - 2.2 The organisation's purpose aligns with the policy objectives. - 2.3 50 percent remission of rates and charges, excluding those for water, sewerage and refuse disposal, will apply for organisations, including those with a permanent club liquor licence. - 2.4 Applications for remission must be made on an approved declaration form. - 2.5 An application must include: - a) A signed statement from the organisation's treasurer to prove no profit is derived from its activity. - A statement of objectives, information on activities and programmes and details of membership of clients.
+- 2.1 Remission may be available to land occupied or used by a non-profit organisation which provides voluntary community or sporting services to the general public. - 2.2 The organisation's purpose aligns with the Policy objectives. - 2.3 50 per cent remission of rates and charges, excluding those for water, sewerage and refuse disposal, will apply for organisations, including those with a permanent club liquor licence. - 2.4 Applications for remission must be made on an approved declaration form. - 2.5 An application must include: - a) A signed statement from the organisation's treasurer to prove no profit is derived from its activity - b) A statement of objectives, information on activities and programmes and details of membership of clients.

-If the remission is accepted by the Council, the ratepayer does not need to re-apply annually, however the ratepayer has the responsibility to inform the Council if a change of circumstances has occurred that may result in the remission no longer being appropriate.
+If the remission is accepted by Council, the ratepayer does not need to re-apply annually, however the ratepayer has the responsibility to inform Council if a change of circumstances has occurred that may result in the remission no longer being appropriate.

-- 2.6 Applications for remission will be reviewed three-yearly. - 2.7 Each application will be considered on its merits, and provision of a remission in any year does not set a precedent for similar remission in any future year.
+- 2.6 Applications for remission will be reviewed triennially. - 2.7 Each application will be considered on its merits, and provision of a remission in any year does not set a precedent for similar remission in any future year.

-Miscellaneous circumstance remission Te whakaitinga Tāke Kaunihera whakaehu
+Miscellaneous circumstance remission

-It is recognised that not all situations in which the Council may wish to remit rates will necessarily be known about in advance and provided for in the Council's specific policies, or there may be other circumstances in which it is appropriate to apply a remission, but it is not provided for in a policy.
+It is recognised that not all situations in which the Council may wish to remit rates will necessarily be known about in advance and provided for in Council's specific policies, or there may be other circumstances in which it is appropriate to apply a remission, but it is not provided for in a policy.

-The purpose of this part of the policy is to provide for the possibility of rates remission in circumstances which have not been specifically addressed but in which the Council considers it appropriate to remit rates.
+The purpose of this part of the policy is to provide for the possibility of rates remission in circumstances which have not been specifically addressed but in which Council considers it appropriate to remit rates.

-The Council may remit rates on a rating unit where it considers it just and equitable to do so because of:
+Council may remit rates on a rating unit where it considers it just and equitable to do so because of:

-- a) Extraordinary circumstances arising from a change to the Council's rating or rates remission policies have resulted in unintended consequences for a rating unit. - b) Exceptional circumstances where the Council believes that it is equitable to remit the rates.
+- a) Extraordinary circumstances arising from a change to Council's Rating or Rates Remission policies have resulted in unintended consequences for a rating unit; - b) Exceptional circumstances where Council believes that it is equitable to remit the rates.

-The amount and duration of any such relief will be determined by the Council on a case-by-case basis.
+The amount and duration of any such relief will be determined by Council on a case-by-case basis.

-DECISION-MAKING AND ADMINISTRATIVE MATTERS Ngā whakataunga me ngā take whakahaere
+Decision-making and administrative matters

-- Decisions on rates remissions under this policy will be delegated to officers as set out in the Council's delegation register. - Relief, and the extent thereof, is at the sole discretion of the Council and may be cancelled or reduced at any time if new relevant information is discovered and confirmed. - Application for a remission must be made in writing and should, where practicable, be made prior to the commencement of the rating year, unless stated below that the Council applies the remission automatically. - The Council may approve a multi-year remission if the ratepayer(s) provides an undertaking to notify the Council of any changes in circumstance that may affect the remission. - Where the Council refers to 'land' and 'rating unit(s)' in the conditions and criteria of this policy, it will also consider remitting rates on a part or parts of a rating unit where only part of the rating unit qualifies for remission.
+• Decisions on rate remissions under this policy will be delegated to officers as set out in Council's delegation register.

+• Relief, and the extent thereof, is at the sole discretion of Whakatāne District Council and may be cancelled or reduced at any time if new relevant information is discovered and confirmed.

+• Application for a remission must be made in writing and should, where practicable, be made prior to the commencement of the rating year, unless stated below that the Council applies the remission automatically.

+• Council may approve a multi-year remission if the ratepayer(s) provides an undertaking to notify Council of any changes in circumstance that may affect the remission.

+• Where Council refers to "land" and "rating unit(s)" in the conditions and criteria of this policy, it will also consider remitting rates on a part or parts of a rating unit where only part of the rating unit qualifies for remission.